heinwessels/factorio-biter-power/readme.md

 # Credits
+-  _stann_co_ for the [original idea](https://forums.factorio.com/103767) to utilize biters for power which sparked this mod.
-- justarandomgeek for this [Factorio debugger](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug), without which this mod would not have been possible.
+- _justarandomgeek_ for this [Factorio debugger](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug), without which this mod would not have been possible.